hggh/awesant/README.md

 # TODOS

-* Add any encryption support to ship log files
 * Does we really need another transports?
 Redis is so cool :-)
-* Some Debian foo to build a deb package
 * Add proto udp to Input/Socket.pm and Output/Socket.pm.